Finest Emergency Care Available in South Texas

 We want to help you get the care you need in the right place.

 You’re triaged when you arrive in the Emergency Department on the ground level of University Hospital.
-This means we quickly guide you to the right place for care for your condition – Trauma if that’s where you belong, the Emergency area, Women’s Health for OB emergency care or gynecology emergency care, or our FastTrack Clinic.
+This means we quickly guide you to the right place for care for your condition – Trauma if that’s where you belong, the Emergency area, University Children's Health emergency area, Women’s Health for OB emergency care or gynecology emergency care, or our FastTrack Clinic.

 FastTrack is like an urgent care clinic within our Emergency Department.
 It’s appropriate for minor injuries and illnesses such as a simple laceration, painful urination or a rash.
 You’re assessed and treated more quickly in the FastTrack clinic.